trading-peter/pk-timepicker/README.md

 # pk-timepicker

 Web component that shows a time picker like the android stop alarm watch has.
-This element requires Polymer 0.8-rc.7 for it to work!
+This element runs with Polymer ^1.0.0!

 ## How to use